Healthdirect Free Australian health advice you can count on.

 Treatment may include a combination of:

-If you have AIDS, antiretroviral therapy can help get rid of the lesions by gradually lowering the amount of HIV in your body, which will help your immune system function better.
+If you have AIDS, antiretroviral therapy can help get rid of the lesions by gradually lowering the amount of HIV (viral load) in your body.
+This will help your immune system function better.

-There is no way of preventing the virus (HHV-8) that causes Kaposi sarcoma, but you can prevent yourself from getting HIV.
+There is no way of preventing the virus (HHV-8) that causes Kaposi sarcoma.
+You can reduce your risk by reducing your chance of catching HIV.
 That means always practising safe sex and not sharing needles to inject drugs.

-If you already have the HIV virus, you can take antiretroviral medicines to lower the amount of HIV in your body and reduce your chance of developing Kaposi sarcoma.
+For people living with the HIV virus, taking antiretroviral medicines helps reduce the amount of HIV (viral load) in your body.
+This may lower your chance of developing Kaposi sarcoma.

 Resources and support